Therefore I can relate strongly in many ways to Shani Rhys James installation, Florilingua, which was opened to

 wall.

+wall.
 Even the solid construction of Shani’s bunker speak about the strength of Victorian domestic architecture.
 Contrary to Britain’s 19th century vision of male dominance and female subservience, nay invisibility, Florilingua resonates with a strength and depth.
 The rich yellows and reds are not restrained in any way, while the heady smell of fresh oil paint could render a small child unconscious!
 Maybe this installation is a physical respresentation of Shani’s multi-facted and opinionated persona (which belies her diminutive stature).
 I heard more than one person exiting the room commenting that they felt they had just experienced what it was like to walk into the middle of one of Shani’s paintings.